 The ThinkHR website has a resource center where they have gathered materials to help you stay on top of employee concerns.
 It includes CDC materials such as posters for employees and other materials including these:

-Anthem Blue Cross: Anthem has waived the copay for all virtual doctor visits via Live Health Online visits through June 14th, 2020.
+Anthem Blue Cross: Anthem has waived the copay for all virtual doctor visits, including mental health, via Live Health Online through June 14th, 2020.
 Members can CLICK HERE to learn more.

 Blue Shield of California: Blue Shield has waived the copay for all virtual doctor visits via Teladoc through May 31st, 2020.
 Members can CLICK HERE to learn more.

-United Healthcare: United has waived the copay for all virtual doctor visits via their app through June 15th, 2020.
+United Healthcare: United has waived the copay for all virtual doctor visits relating to COVID-19 testing via their app through June 15th, 2020.
 Members can CLICK HERE to learn more

-If you have questions about your specfic medical insurance plan and how telehealth visits are covered, please CLICK HERE to reach out to us!
+If you have questions about your specfic medical insurance plan and how COVID-19 treatment is covered, please CLICK HERE to reach out to us!

 “Small businesses, private non-profit organizations of any size, small agricultural cooperatives and small aquaculture enterprises that have been financially impacted as a direct result of the Coronavirus (COVID-19) since Jan.
 31, 2020, may qualify for Economic Injury Disaster Loans of up to $2 million to help meet financial obligations and operating expenses which could have been met had the disaster not occurred,” said Carranza.